LLNL/axom/src/axom/mint/docs/sphinx/sections/execution_model.rst

    * Default :ref:`ExecutionSignature` to all functions of the :ref:`sections/execution_model`
-   * Indicates that the supplied kernel takes a single argument that corresponds to the index of the iteration space, i.e., the loop index.
+   * Indicates that the supplied kernel takes a single argument that corresponds to the index of the iteration space, i.e. the loop index.

 * ``mint::xargs::ij``/``mint::xargs::ijk``
    * Applicable only with a :ref:`StructuredMesh`.